winneon/docker-bittorrent/README.md

   winneon/docker-bittorrent
 ```

-To stop and/or start the container afterwards, run the following command(s).
+To stop and/or start the container, run the following command(s).

 ```bash
 $ docker stop bittorrent